 - The employee claims their exemption from withholding based on non-residence

-- The employee claims their exemption under the Military Souses Residency Relief Act
+- The employee claims their exemption under the Military Spouses Residency Relief Act

 The Compliance Division will make a determination and notify you should any change be made to the form.
-If the certificate is revoked by the state Comptroller, you must send any new certificate from the employee to the Comptroller before implementing it.
+If any certificate is revoked by the state Comptroller, you must send new certificates from the employees to the Comptroller before implementing them.

 Get Filing Support from AMS